mtshare/FLEX_injected/README.md

 Most users should just download and install the Debian package.
 The build requires the Theos suite to be installed;
 see http://www.iphonedevwiki.net/index.php/Theos/Getting_Started .
-You first have to create a symlink to your theos installation:

-    ln -s /opt/theos/ theos

-Make sure dpkg is installed.
-If you have Homebrew, use:

-    brew install dpkg

-Then, the package can be built using:
+The package can be built using:

 	./make.sh
     make package